 Research by the Employers & Education Taskforce shows young people who meet more employers and employees while at school achieve higher qualifications and better career prospects.

-We want to live in a community where all people work in jobs they are good at and enjoy.
+We want all people work in jobs they are good at and enjoy.

-To make good career choices, young people need to know their employability strengths and the employment opportunities available.
+To make good career choices, young people need to know their employability strengths and what employment opportunities are available.
 We believe both are developed through conversations with different people about work.
 The more work-related conversations, the better.

-Our mission is to organise for every young person in Milton Keynes to meet and interview 50 work guests before leaving school – through Primary WorkOut and Career WorkOut – and to develop facilitators to do the same nationally and internationally.
+Our mission is to organise for every young person to meet and interview 50 work guests before leaving school – through Primary WorkOut and Career Workout – and to develop facilitators to do the same nationally and internationally.

-We believe every community should grow a Worktree.
+We believe every community should have a Worktree.